GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/querying-dynamic-data/en.md

 🔥 **Tips:**

 Gato GraphQL provides function fields under the concept of [Global fields](https://gatographql.com/guides/special-features/global-fields/): Fields that are accessible under all the types from the GraphQL schema.
+(Normal fields in GraphQL, in contrast, are accessible only under some specific type, such as `Post` or `User`).

-(Typical fields in GraphQL, in contrast, are accessible only under some specific type, such as `Post` or `User`).
+By convention, global fields in Gato GraphQL start with `_` (and normal fields do not).

 The [**PHP Functions Via Schema**](https://gatographql.com/extensions/php-functions-via-schema/) extension provides many of the most common PHP functions as global fields, including: